 Following many of the discussions we have had with clinicians during events, conferences and webinars, we have put together some frequently asked questions which we hope you find helpful.
-If you are a clinician and have a question about Kawasaki Disease which isn't answered here, please get in touch.
+If you are a clinician and have a question about Kawasaki Disease which isn't answered here, please get in touch at info@societi.co.uk.
 We will be happy to try and answer your questions with the help of the experts on our Scientific Advisory Board.